To view the 2015 Benefits of Affiliation brochure in a PDF format, click here.

 - Considerable resources are focused on advocating credit union interests on the regulatory front.
 Efforts include ongoing interface with regulatory agencies, in particular, the Consumer Financial Protection Bureau (CFPB).
 This includes submitting comment letters to the CFPB, NCUA, the Fed and other agencies; and detailed analysis of new and proposed regulations.

 - Credit unions taking advantage of the League’s consulting services find the answers to many questions, including: How do we keep up with the multitude of regulatory changes and ensure that we are in compliance?
 What can we do to help our members facing financial difficulties?
 Are we in compliance with the Bank Secrecy Act?
 What strategic lending initiatives should we consider?
 What are examiners focusing on, and are we ready for our next examination?
 How should we approach planning for the future?
+Our consulting staff responds to over 1,100 questions each year by phone, email or in person.

 - A dues-supported service with an annual value of more than $1,900 per credit union, CU PolicyPro provides an online Operations Policy Manual which contains more than 200 model policies that have been researched, developed and written specifically for credit unions by regulatory experts.
 CU PolicyPro not only includes the model policy content, but a full policy management system that allows credit unions to customize any model content to fit the credit union’s own operations.
+Currently, 112 credit unions have registered to use this resource.

 - InfoSight is a dues-supported, Internet-based compliance system that provides a quick and seamless way to obtain answers to state or federal regulatory and compliance questions 24 hours a day, seven days a week.
+Credit union staff access this site over 6,000 times per year.

 - Our consulting staff is growing and dedicated to helping credit unions succeed.
 We will continue to allocate more resources for supporting credit union’s compliance efforts.